MV10/pi-cam-test/README.md

 Getting to know the Raspberry Pi camera and the [MMALSharp](https://github.com/techyian/MMALSharp) .NET library.

+It has some bugs I'm chasing down.
+Running lots of MP4 captures or just one streaming call kills MMAL and requires reboot. `ExternalProcessCaptureHandler` is a mild modification to MMALSharp's FFmpegCaptureHandler.
+Some details [here](https://github.com/techyian/MMALSharp/issues/154) if you're bored.

 ```
 Usage:
 pi-cam-test -jpg
 pi-cam-test -mp4 [seconds]
 pi-cam-test -stream [seconds]
 pi-cam-test -motion [seconds]

+Add "-debug" for verbose logging (from MMALSharp).
 ```

 Assumptions/defaults/etc: